avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 </details>

 [comment]: <> (-------------------------------------------------------------------------)

 <details>
 <summary>STM32 OpenSTLinux (MP1 or MP2 devices)</summary>

-The /IOTCONNECT Greengrass SDK requires the awsiotsdk as a dependency, which requires awscli, which needs to be natively compiled while being installed.
-In order to natively compile, such Python packages certain tools need to present which are not available on the image provided by the factory, and hence require an image upgrade.
+On MP1 devices The /IOTCONNECT Greengrass SDK requires the awsiotsdk as a dependency, which requires awscli, which needs to be natively compiled while being installed.
+In order to natively compile, such Python packages certain tools need to present which are not available on the image provided by the factory, and hence require an image upgrade and along other steps laid out here that will upgrade the system tools and pre-compile the awsiotsdk dependencies.

 ### Image Flashing